 - 2/3 cup dried catnip herb

 - Put all herbs in 1 quart mason glass jar.

 - Pour 80-100 proof vodka over herbs, filling jar.

 - Let steep at least two weeks, but preferably 2 months, shaking daily.

 - Store in cool, dark place.

-- After 2 weeks-2 months, strain liquid through cheesecloth and store in glass dropper botles for easy use.
+- After 2 weeks to 2 months, strain liquid through cheesecloth and store in glass dropper bottles for easy use.
 Store in a cool, dark place and it will last indefinitely.

 - Use 8-10 drops for kids over age 2 whenever ill.

-Important Notes: I am not a doctor, nor do I claim to be a doctor.
-I cannot treat, cure, prevent or diagnose any illness.
-If you have concerns about any illness, talk to your doctor.
-Do you own research on natural remedies to ensure that you think they are safe.
-I earn a small commission through the link above, though the price is the same for you.
+Disclaimer: As always, I am not a doctor, nor do I claim to be one.
+I cannot treat, cure, prevent, or diagnose any illness.
+If you have concerns about any sickness, talk to your family physician.
+Do your own research on natural remedies to ensure that you think they are safe.
+I earn a small commission through the links above that helps me keep the site going (and it does not increase the cost for you).
 If you do not wish to use my affiliate link, go to the site directly.
-If your are pregnant or nursing, consult a qualified specialist before taking any herb or supplement.
+If you are pregnant or nursing, consult a qualified specialist before taking any herb or supplement.

 This article was medically reviewed by Dr. Michelle Sands, ND.
 She is double board certified in Integrative Medicine and Naturopathic Medicine and is also a Board-Certified Holistic Nutritionist, and competitive endurance athlete.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.